maxence-charriere/go-app/docs/web/documents/getting-started.md

 	./hello
 ```

-It can now be built and ran with this single command:
+It can now be built and run with this single command:

 ```bash
 make run